erizov/Professor/semester_2/lecture_07_creational_patterns/factory/README.md

 ## Introduction

-Factory is factory is a fundamental algorithm.
+Factory is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Factory is essential for building performant and scalable applications.